Open-Tech-Foundation/js-cli-args/README.md

 - There is no additional configuration to specify arguments type.

-- The arguments types are auto infered.
+- The arguments types are auto inferred.

 - The commands & sub-commands are included in the `args` array property of the `output object`.